 Remake Learning connects professional learning providers in the greater Pittsburgh region, allowing them to understand each other’s work, collaborate where appropriate, and develop projects that meet regional objectives too large for one organization to undertake alone.

-Knowing not every teacher from every school can take advantage of regional PD opportunities, the professional learning providers within this group will attempt to re-orient professional development around the idea of empowering internal teacher champions within schools who can 1.) provide content expertise, 2.) provide continuing “micro” trainings, and 3.) reach their peers who may not have been reached previously by off-site PD.
+Knowing not every teacher from every school can take advantage of regional PD opportunities, professional learning providers within the collaborative also worked to re-orient professional development around the idea of empowering internal teacher champions within schools who can: